conjure-cp/conjure-oxide/docs/src/developers_guide/contributors_guide/creating_documentation.md

    > **Important**
    >
-   > Place any contributors to the documentation in a comment on the first line of the file.
+   > Place any contributors to the documentation and the date where the documentation was last updated in a comment on the first and second lines of the file.
+   > For instance:
+   >
+   > `[//]: # (Author: Jamie Melton)`
+   >
+   > `[//]: # (Last Updated: 09/12/2025)`
+   >
-   > For instance, `[//]: # (Author: Jamie Melton)` has been placed at the top of this page.
+   > has been placed at the top of this file.

-5. When your team is happy with this documentation, request a review from the current book editors.
+6. When your team is happy with this documentation, request a review from the current book editors.

     The current book editors are: *JamieASM* and *HKhan-5*.

-6. Assuming no adjustments are required, the documentation will then be merged in, and the child issue will be closed.
+7. Assuming no adjustments are required, the documentation will then be merged in, and the child issue will be closed.

 ---